prevwong/reka.js/docs/concepts/externals.md

     externals: {
         states: {
             scrollTop: 0,
+        },
+        globals: self => ({
+            getScrollTop: () => {
+                return self.getExternalState('scrollTop')
             }
+        })
     }
 });

-window.addEventListener('scroll', () => {
+// Update the "scrollTop" external state on browser scroll window.addEventListener('scroll', () => {
     reka.updateExternalState('scrollTop', window.scrollTop)
 });

-// Then, the end-user could do something with the "scrollTop" external:
+// Then, the end-user could do something with the "scrollTop" external state:
+// Note that the external state must be accessed via an external global:
 {
     type: "RekaComponent",
     template: {